jamesphilbrick/lithophane-generator/README.md

-# Lithophane Generator :bulb:→:national_park:→:eyes:
+# Lithophane Generator
 Generates a lithophane STL file from an image, ready for 3d printing!
 For this project, I decided to jump right in with using Anaconda and Jupyter Notebook to easily manage my code and dependencies; it was a great experience and I'll definately be using these tools again!
 Without having to scroll a bunch, here's the end result, after printing:

 ![testPrint](/images/test_print.jpg)

-## Contents :memo:
+## Contents
 1. Process Overview
 2. Results
 3. Improvements and Future Work
 4. What I've Learned

-## 1. Process Overview :bar_chart:
+## 1. Process Overview
 The general process is: Preprocess image → Generate point cloud → Generate mesh → Export STL.

 The image is first converted to black and white using the formula:
 ```
 greyscale = 0.2989b + 0.5870g + 0.1140b
 ```
-I believe this is known as the *luminosity method* and, interestingly, these weights are a function of the wavelengths of the colour components :thinking:.
+I believe this is known as the *luminosity method* and, interestingly, these weights are a function of the wavelengths of the colour components!.
 See [this page](https://www.dynamsoft.com/blog/insights/image-processing/image-processing-101-color-space-conversion/) for more information on colour space conversion.

 ![grayscale](/images/grayscale_output.png)